I Love India

 • You need to keep dry tinder in a sealable, airtight bag, along with waterproof matches, windproof lighter and fire-starter paste or sticks.

 • In order to find dry or semidry wood, look under rocky ledges and/or under bushes.
+Be sure to collect enough wood to keep your fire going.

 • While you are making the fire strong enough, lay the wet logs near it.
 It will help dry them up before use.

-• After you have a hot bed of glowing coals and embers, add few damp logs to the fire, one at a time.
+• After you have a hot bed of glowing coals and embers, add few damp logs to the burning fire, one at a time.

 • Now, all you can do is wait.
 If you have followed the above steps properly, your fire will start burning high soon enough.